Muhammad-Amajee/opsc7312-poe-discontinuation-assessment-Muhammad-Amajee/README.md

 ---

 ## Contributing
 Contributions are welcome!
-Open a pull request or submit an issue.
+Open a pull request or send an email.

 ---